code4policy/2024/precoursework.md

 2. Join the class [Slack](https://join.slack.com/t/code4policy/signup) chat.

 If you're new to programming, it is **highly recommended that you start on the intro assignment** (see below) before the course starts.

-## Course Materials

-* A personal computer (Mac, Linux or Windows 10+) **that you have permission to install software on**.
-* [Elements of Scrum](https://www.amazon.com/gp/product/B004O0U74Q/ref=oh_aui_d_detailpage_o00_?ie=UTF8&psc=1) by Chris Sims and Hillary Louise Johnson
-* [SCRUM: A Breathtaking Brief and Agile Introduction](https://www.amazon.com/Scrum-Breathtakingly-Brief-Agile-Introduction/dp/193796504X) by Chris Sims and Hillary Louise Johnson

-(I like to have these books handy as refernces, but if you want to save a few bucks, the Kindle editions are cheaper and can be read electronically on your browser through the [kindle cloud reader](https://read.amazon.com/) even if you don't own a kindle.)

 ## Intro Assignment

 Knowing programming is not a prerequisite for this course, but having experience with some of the basic concepts will help things move a little more smoothly.
-We will not be assuming prior knowledge for the class, so don't worry if its all new to you.
-**If you're new to coding, We'd highly encourage you to complete the introduction (Chapters 1-8 and 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**
+We will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, We'd highly encourage you to complete the introduction (Chapters 1-8 and 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**

-Introduction **[Due by Wed.
-Jan 3]**
+- Chapters 1-8, Introduction **[Due by Tues.
+Jan 2]**

-- Chapters 1-8 and 11-14
+- Chapters 11-14, Conditions & Debugging **[Due by Fri.
+Jan 5]**

-Lists & Dictionaries **[Due by Sun.
+- Chapters 16-22, Lists & Loops Dictionaries **[Due by Sun.
 Jan 7]**

-- Chapters 16-22 and 24-27
+- Chapters 24-27, Dictionaries **[Due by Tues.
+Jan 9]**

 While only the introduction is due on the second day of class, if you're feeling good, feel free to keep going! **Completing this assignment ahead of time will allow you to stay focused on the core content of the class during the J-term.**